Yamuna Kachru: Career

 Kachru studied linguistics at Deccan College in Poona, India, and then at the School of Oriental and African Studies, University of London (SOAS).
-She earned her PhD as SOAS in 1965 with a dissertation entitled A Transformational Treatment of Hindi Verbal Syntax, the first in-depth analysis of the Hindi language to utilize the Chomskyan framework.
-She taught Hindi at the School of Oriental and African Studies, London until she moved to the University of Illinois (UIUC) with her husband Braj Kachru in 1966.
+She earned her PhD at SOAS in 1965 with a dissertation entitled A Transformational Treatment of Hindi Verbal Syntax, the first in-depth analysis of the Hindi language to utilize the Chomskyan framework.
+She taught Hindi at SOAS until she moved to the University of Illinois (UIUC) with her husband Braj Kachru in 1966.
 She held an academic position at UIUC for over 30 years, retiring in 1999.

 She wrote a grammar of Hindi based on developments in modern linguistics, and was considered a leading international authority on the language's grammar.
 She published a series of research articles in applied linguistics, mostly on the problem of linguistic creativity.
 Kachru also worked on the area of second language acquisition.

 Kachru was from the establishment of the field a leading scholar of world Englishes, and was a co-founder of the International Association of World Englishes.